JhojanL/USGS_Ruby_React/README.md

 ### API Endpoints

-The application exposes two API endpoints:
+The application exposes three API endpoints:

 1. GET list of features: This endpoint returns a list of features in the following format: